 Yes, equity release is regulated by the Financial Conduct Authority (FCA).
 This is an independent body reporting to the government that helps to ensure that financial products offered to the public are fair and meet its required standards.

 Aviva is also a long-standing member of the Equity Release Council(formerly known as SHIP), a trade body set up in 1991 to help protect people taking out equity release.
-We adhere to the strict standards set out in their code of conduct.
+We adhere to the strict standards set out in their Statement of Principles.

 Can you still leave an inheritance?